mobizt/FirebaseClient/README.md

 To run multiple `SSE mode (HTTP Streaming)` tasks, you have to run each task in different async client.
 Please note that `SSE mode (HTTP Streaming)` task consumes memory all the time while it is running.
 Running many `SSE mode (HTTP Streaming)` tasks may not possible because of out of memory especially in ESP8266 and SAMD devices.

+The async task handler will kepp the async tasks running as long as it places in the main `loop` function.

 > [!IMPORTANT]
-> The user blocking code and `delay` function that used in the same loop of async task handler will block the async tasks to run.
-Please avoid using `delay` function in the same loop of async task handler.
+> Do not underestimate the important the async task handler location and usage.
+The non-async third-party library and user blocking code, `delay` function and placing the async task handler in the `millis` code blocks, will cause the async task to run slowly and the time out can of operation will be occurred.
+The  `SSE mode (HTTP Streaming)` task will not update in realtime.
+> The async task handler i.e. `FirebaseApp::loop()`, `RealtimeDatabase::loop()`, `Storage::loop()`, `Messaging::loop()`, `CloudStorage::loop()` and `CloudFunctions` should be placed inside the main `loop` function, at the top most of the `loop`.

+> [!NOTE]
+> Even the authentication task can run asynchronously, you can run it asynchronously by waiting until the `FirebaseApp::ready()` function returns true.

 #### Running Many Tasks Concurrency Using Different Async Clients (In Different SSL Clients)